LEA126/brand-toolkit/README.md

 # SnowCrash DAO brand toolkit
-Nora and Nora Logo will appear in more places.
+Nora and Nora logo will appear in more places.